 We subsidize first-class travel for employees who are grade 7 or above.
 For other employees, unit heads may authorize an upgrade to a second-class subsidy.

-To purchase train tickets in Switzerland, we recommend using the SBB online shop, which you can access via the EPFL Ticket Shop or directly using the SBB Mobile app.
+To purchase train tickets in Switzerland, we recommend using the SBB online shop or directly using the SBB Mobile app.
 The SBB mobile application allows you to buy tickets online at a 10% discount and to benefit from special rates for Supersaver Tickets and Supersaver Day Cards.
 Passes registered on the SwissPass are taken into account.

 With the SBB Mobile app, you can purchase tickets for travel within Switzerland up to two minutes before your departure.